Marriage Enrichment Groups

 their perspective on the topic and then have an open couple dialogue about how their

 relationship is impacted by the topic.
-They will share how they deal with the topic and
+They will share their own experiences and steps they might

-steps they might take to grow their relationship in the specific area addressed by the
+take to grow their relationship in the specific area addressed.

 Participants will be provided with a conversation starter – a set of topic-focused